Will close the 07 November 2021

 Exhibition drafted by Carolyn Christov-Bakargiev and Marcella Beccaria

-Sex is the third of three chapters in a project commissioned by Castello di Rivoli Museo d’Arte Contemporanea, Rivoli-Turin, Tate Modern, London and the Art Institute of Chicago.
+Sex is the third of three chapters in a project commissioned by Castello di Rivoli Museo d’Arte Contemporanea, Rivoli-Turin, Tate Modern, London and Art Institute of Chicago, Chicago

 Part of the Espressioni exhibition project, the Castello di Rivoli Museo d’Arte Contemporanea presents the first exhibition in an Italian institution dedicated to Anne Imhof (Gießen, Germany, 1978), the artist awarded with the Golden Lion at the Venice Biennale in 2017.